Best Tour de France Promo we’ve seen….

 Ad-free and subscription based, your money directly support the authors, photographers, and editors who contribute to Bike Hugger® Magazine.

-My gravel ride of the year will happen in August in an Idaho you don’t know.
+Mark will ride in an Idaho you don’t know.

 It’s not like we have anything against Cdale.
 It’s just however the demos align in a season, we haven’t spent much time on their bikes.
 So when I was meeting with them during PressCamp, I asked Bill their PR guy, what bike he thought I should ride.
 He said this one, the Synapse.
 Then rolled it outside for some photos.

 Do the front brakes pull that fork to the left?